mrpierrot/smsleaks/README.md

 # Writing another story

-All data are contained in *src/assets/data*
+All data are contained in *src/assets/data* and they formated in JSON.

+## story.json

 The main data file is **src/assets/data/story.json** Actually, this file contain :